decentraland/adr/docs/ADR-42-third-party-collections-registry.md

 - _`itemIds`_: in order to allow looping through the items added without the need of indexing historic events, we need to keep track of their ids.
 - _`registered`_: simple boolean that helps to check whether a third party has been added or not.

-A third party record can't be removed, but rejected by a committee member.
+A third party record can't be removed but approved/rejected by a committee member.

 As we mention with the items, the third parties can be looped off-chain without the need of indexing historic events.

 ### Items

+Items are going to be identifying with an id like the third party records.
+In order to support the concept of erc721 contracts or collections, the item id will looks like: `collection:item`. i.e: `0xc04528c14c8ffd84c7c1fb6719b4a89853035cdd:1` (NFT smart contract: 0xc04528c14c8ffd84c7c1fb6719b4a89853035cdd, NFT tokenId: 1), `great_collection:type1`, etc.

+Items can only be added to a third party if there are item slots available.

 ```solidity
 struct Item {